Are you doing a plumbing project?

 - Under bathroom and kitchen sinks

-- On the basement floor, near water pipes
+- On the basement floor near water pipes

-Our Top Picks for Water Leak Sensors in 2025
+Our Top Picks for Water Leak Sensors

 Flo by Moen Smart Water Detector